eRGiBi/DRL-DroneNavigation/README.md

 ### 7. To Do

 Further algorithmic speed and data efficiency improvements.

 Specific dir for the conda environment.

-SAC.

 1. Frame skipping
-2. Deeper networks
-3. MLP sharing effects
-4. Testing for added noise
+2. Testing for added noise